KannonZenetism/zenetism-field-physics/zenetism/MP02-unified-metaphysics-ch4.md

 ### 4.60 Architecture of Soul Dynamics

 * All choices are made within Aion
-* All expressions are echoes
+* All expressions are living transmissions
     of pre-chosen resonance patterns

 Even refusal to return